 Convergence of Fashion, Culture, and Art

 Nikita Shah (b.
-Mumbai, India) is a multidisciplinary artist, designer, educator and independent researcher exploring the convergence of fashion, craft, and healing.
-She spent over a decade developing practices in weaving, embroidery, prints, paints and craft with over thirteen textile clusters across India before she migrated to NYC.
+Mumbai, India) is a multidisciplinary artist, designer, educator and independent researcher based out of Brooklyn, New York.
+She spent over a decade developing practices in weaving, embroidery, prints, paints and craft with over thirteen textile clusters across India before she migrated to the USA.

-She began her journey as an undergrad at NIFT, India where she designed two collections with weavers in Madhya Pradesh which won her two awards for the innovative use of indigenous yarns, revival of 100-year-old block-designs and contemporizing a less popular textile.
+She began her journey as a graduate student in India where she designed two collections with weavers in Madhya Pradesh which won her two awards for the innovative use of indigenous yarns, revival of 100-year-old block-designs and contemporizing a less popular textile.

 Through her journey she came across the 3000-year-old temple textile of Kalamkari, which spoke to her soul and is her medium of artistic and fashion expression.
-The only Kalamkari practitioner in the US, Nikita interprets the root of this traditional textile and uses it as an activist tool to narrates stories of gender identity, mental health, geopolitics, and home.
+The only Kalamkari practitioner in the US, Nikita researches on pictorial and narrative story-cloth's and uses it as an activist tool to narrates stories of gender identity, mental health, geopolitics, home and gathering community.

 Birth of a Brand: Untitle by Nikita